Dr Laura Loyola-Hernández

-- Areas of expertise: Feminist political geography, decolonial thought, and critical race studies.
+- Areas of expertise: Feminist political geography, decolonial thought, critical race studies, social media and activism.

 - Email: L.T.LoyolaHernandez@leeds.ac.uk